Sportsboom Logo

 Exclusive: Former Everton And Burnley Boss Sean Dyche Was a Serious Contender For Notts Forest Job, But Ange Postecoglou Now Main Man

 Former Everton and Burnley boss Sean Dyche was a top contender for the Nottingham Forest job before Ange Postecoglou emerged as the main man.
 Postecoglou's successful track record and availability led to his appointment over Dyche, who was also considered for the role.
+For the latest bonus and trusted platforms to place your wagers, check out our list of the best online betting sites.

 Neil Goulding